elijahverhoff/elijahverhoff.github.io/_projects/maxillaryimplant/index.md

 {% include image-gallery.html images="segmentation.png" %} <br>

-One the region of interest is isolated, I contrast the region to visually separate hard bone tissue from softer tissues like skin and fat.
+Once the region of interest is isolated, I contrast the region to visually separate hard bone tissue from softer tissues like skin and fat.
 With the teeth and maxilla are clearly differentiated from surrounding tissue, I used ITK-SNAP's thresholding feature to place region-growing nodes throughout the teeth and maxilla.

 {% include image-gallery.html images="isolation.png" %} <br>

 {% include image-gallery.html images="thresholding.png" %} <br>

-Once the software finished finding the edges of these regions, the clearly identified areas can be exported as a 3D model.
+The now-clearly identified areas can be exported as a 3D model.
 Having a geometric surface model made it possible to analyze the subject's anatomy to design a form-fitting implant.

+## Design

+This phase transformed raw anatomical geometry into a refined, parametric model ready for prototyping.
+Through mesh repair, surface reconstruction, and curvature analysis, the model was engineered for both biological fit and manufacturability.

-### Mesh Preparation
+### Mesh Optimization

+The exported STL model contains extraneous points, holes, and uneven tessellation that needs to be removed to ensure topological consistency.

 {% include image-gallery.html images="rawMesh.png" %} <br>

+Rhinoceros 3D was used to verify the mesh integrity for further design.
+All extraneous points were manually removed and mesh holes were manually patched.
+With no irrelevant geometry remaining, the "shrink wrap" tool was used for surface smoothing.

+{% include image-gallery.html images="cleanMesh.png" %} <br>

+The "repair mesh" tool was then used to verify a cohesive, closed surface.

+### Implant Creation

+Surface geometries were projected in 2D from the top of the teeth and the bottom of the maxilla.
+This is a simple solution to create an anatomically informed, lofted implant.
+A second lateral 2D projection of the teeth and maxilla yielded a path by which the implant was swept.
+This created an implant which is contoured directly to the subject's existing bone structure in all dimensions.
+The accompanying denture was designed using the subject's teeth present in the mesh, requiring no special modeling beyond a keyway to insert into the implant.

+{% include image-gallery.html images="implant.png" %} <br>